MarkEdmondson1234/langchain-github/README.md

 ```

 2. Make a prompt for your script: "Compute the sum of the first 100 prime numbers"
-3. Use script to generate the python script and test it:
+3. Use `code_generation/create_script.py` to generate the python script and test it:

 ```
 mkdir test1